ScriptyShake/Inverse-Kinematics-Blog/index.md

     }
 ```

+Here, I am using an ECS to get the entities and their attached components.
+With the way GLTF imported my model, I have nodes and meshes attached to them, which creates duplicates.
+I only want to use the nodes, so I make sure that entities with MeshRender components are not read.
+I then get the trasnforms of the valid entities and convert their Trasnlation to world space, before debug drawing them.
+I call the function inside itself so that it repeats this process while going down in the hierarchy.

 It should look something like this at the end:

 ![Alt text](image.png)

-I have a function called MakeLeg which creates the IK chain for a creature's leg.
+Next, I have a function called MakeLeg which creates the IK chain for a creature's leg.

 ```cpp
 int counter = 0;